Trusting InsightCloudSec with AWS GuardDuty

 Prerequisites

-You must be a user of a master GuardDuty account to upload and manage trusted IP addresses; users who are members of GuardDuty accounts do not have these privileges.
+You must be a master user of a GuardDuty account to upload and manage trusted IP addresses.
+Users who are members of GuardDuty accounts do not have these privileges.

-Required Permissions to Manage Trusted Lists:
+Required Permissions to Manage Trusted Lists

 Adding InsightCloudSec to the Trusted IP Address List